AndrewStaus/ML-aslearn/README.md

   - Linear Regression
   - Logistic Regression

+**3. Normal Equation:**
+  - Direct solution for theta.
+Computes (XᵀX)⁻¹ which is O(n³)
+  - Not appropriate for large datasets (greater than 10,000)
+  - Not appropriate for singular or degenerate matrices

 **3. Principal Component Analysis:**
   - Dimensionality reduction through eigenvectors
   - Supports specified number of features